-The delicate art of criticism as an outsider
+The delicate art of criticism.

 I’ve spoken before on how important unity and intersectionality is.
 But I want to add to that with a problem I’m seeing over and over with people who are trying to promote it - the delicate art of criticising a marginalised group/movement - ESPECIALLY if you are not a part of it or see to have different priorities than it.